smlxl/evm.codes/docs/ARCHITECTURE.md

 ## Ethereum Context

-The core of the application is an [context/ethereumContext.tsx](../context/ethereumContext.tsx) powered by [EthereumJS](https://github.com/ethereumjs/ethereumjs-monorepo), which provides an application-wide state to the Ethereum Virtual Machine and its operating mechanics.
+The core of the application is a [context/ethereumContext.tsx](../context/ethereumContext.tsx) powered by [EthereumJS](https://github.com/ethereumjs/ethereumjs-monorepo), which provides an application-wide state to the Ethereum Virtual Machine and its operating mechanics.
 Additionally, smart contracts compilation is handled by [SolcJS](https://github.com/ethereum/solc-js) through [lib/solcWorker.js](../lib/solcWorker.js).

 ## MDX docs